Student Life In London – A Guide To Hoxton

 Get out and about in Hoxton

 One of the best things to do in Hoxton is simply to explore your local area.
-There are a wealth of hidden jewels waiting for you to uncover them.
+There is a wealth of hidden jewels waiting for you to uncover them.
 From famous foody treats to urban art, there’s something here for everyone.

 The Brick Lane Beigel